The (Anti-)EDR Compendium

 A callstack’s origin should be from an memory region from backed memory, go through a supporting DLL (e.g. user32.dll), then ntdll.dll, and where finally the actual syscall instruction is executed.

-Elastic has callstack analysis rules for:
+Elastic has callstack analysis rules to identify:

 • Direct syscalls